Prevention Services School-based Partnership

 State policies AB2246 and AB1767 mandate that public schools serving grades K-12 adopt policies addressing suicide prevention, crisis response, and student mental health.
-The SP Program launched the S4SP Partnership in 2018 as a response to a needs assessment conducted with districts on their progress with implementing these policies.
+The Suicide Prevention Program launched the Partnership in 2018 in response to a needs assessment conducted with school districts on their progress with implementing these policies.

-Through a county-wide partnership, the BHSD, the HEARD Alliance, and the County Office of Education provide training access and technical assistance to support districts’ suicide prevention and upstream prevention goals.
-This partnership is informed by a multi-tiered approach to mental health and well-being in an effort to prevent youth suicides.
-This approach outlines steps to ensure school personnel (teachers, staff, administration) and mental health professionals are trained to respond to school crises by strengthening crisis response protocols and implementing best-practice prevention efforts, including social-emotional learning.
+Through a county-wide partnership, the BHSD Prevention Services Division and partners provide training access and technical assistance to support districts’ suicide prevention and upstream prevention goals.
+The partnership aims to prevent and reduce suicide and substance use disorders in Santa Clara County using a multi-tiered approach to mental health and well-being.
+This approach ensures school personnel (teachers, staff, administration) and mental health professionals are prepared to respond to school crises.
+The Partnership's approach outlines steps to strengthen crisis response protocols and implement best-practice prevention efforts, including social-emotional learning and restorative practices.

 Suicide Prevention Training Opportunities: